 Adam does not consider himself a Jack of all Trades.
 He cannot roll his Rs.

 Adam is also an editorial site creator and creative content and storytelling consultant who was a co-founder of The Faster Times (1.0), currently a humor-only news site, which was originally a new breed of multi-section Internet newspaper/journalist collective, created in 2009 due to the Great Recession and quickly profiled in the New York Observer and New York Times Magazine.
 For the first incarnation of that project Adam worked as editor-at-large and travel editor, originating, curtating, and editing essays published in the acclaimed "Slow Travel" section, the first of its kind to explicitly acknowledge, name, and embody the economical, two-pronged trend of traveling locally and staying somewhere far away for a lengthy amount of time without becoming a lifelong expat.
 The section also asked readers to spend more time reading (slowly) and attempted to reinvigorate the life of the literary travel-and-culture essay online before the arrival of today's great longform apps and websites.

-As a musician, Adam studied with members of the original Juilliard and American String Quartets as well as direct musical descendants of violinsits Jascha Heifetz, Ivan Galamian, and David Oistrakh via the Manhattan School of Music, Peabody Conservatory, Aspen Music Festival, and Tanglewood.
+As a musician, Adam studied with members of the original Juilliard and American String Quartets as well as direct musical descendants of Jascha Heifetz, Ivan Galamian, and David Oistrakh via the Manhattan School of Music, Peabody Conservatory, Aspen Music Festival, and Tanglewood.
 Adam attended the double-degree bachelor's program at the Johns Hopkins University (Arts & Sciences) and Peabody Conservatory of Music, where he combined studies in performance, the humanities, history of music, The Writing Seminars department, and even an impractical course called "Internet."
-Adam also attended the MFA program in creative writing at Sarah Lawrence College, where he worked with New Yorker magazine veterans, a Pulitzer Prize winner, and National Book Award winner.
+Adam later attended the MFA program in creative writing at Sarah Lawrence College, where he worked with New Yorker magazine veterans, a Pulitzer Prize winner, and National Book Award winner.
+Then, he moved to Los Angeles, where he attended the Tiny Person in Nature (TNP) program under the tutelage of famous canyons, waves, trees, dolphins, sharks, lizards, fires, and coyotes.